charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_class_roles.md

 ## The classes

 First, in simol you don't have the class keyword.
 We still define classes, but we talk rather about an object that we describe.
 So we define either real-world object simulation, in simol, or simulation of computer workers.
 In fact, there are too other possible objects in simol, without methods, and simpler, the models of real-world objects, and the information objects.
 Let's talk about them later.
+The simulation of real-world object is also called "abstraction", as well as the simulation of a computer worker can also be called "comp_as_worker".
+And the model of real-world object can be named "model".
 In object-oriented programming, we have to create objects.
 A difficulty is to choose the objects to create.
 In simol, we create either a real-world object, either a computer worker.
 So the obtained system is a system where real-world objects works together, or works with computer workers, and vice versa.
 It looks natural and human.

-What is a simulation of a real-world object?
+### What is a simulation of a real-world object (or "abstraction")?

 The keyword simu_real_world_obj is used instead of classes, that's all, in that case.
 Or you can use the @Simu_real_world_obj annotation in the java framework.
 This kind of object describes the objects used for simulate a real-world-object.
 There's nothing else.
 "Simulation" in simol means methods, because methods are action.
 Without methods, it is only a modeling object, and it is a "model_real_world_obj".
 Ideally, this class should not contain other stuff than pure simulation code.